chentoast/blog/_posts/2019-2-01-ExponentialFamilies.md

 title: Exponential Families
 ---

 For my first post, I thought I would start with a topic that forms the cornerstone of Bayesian Modeling, and unifies many far reaching ideas in statistics.
+I'll introduce the concept, and go over just a few of their basic and nice properties.

 ## What are Exponential Families?